nathanmarz/specter-wiki/List-of-Macros.md

 `(paramscollector params collect-val-impl)`

-Defines a Collector with late bound parameters.
+Defines a collector with late bound parameters.
 This collector can be precompiled with other selectors without knowing the parameters.
 When precompiled with other selectors, the resulting selector takes in parameters for all selectors in the path that needed parameters (in the order in which they were declared).

-Returns an "anonymous Collector."
+Returns an "anonymous collector."
 See [defcollector](#defcollector).

 ## pathed-collector

-`(pathed-collector [name path] collect-val-impl)`
+`(pathed-collector [path-binding path] collect-val-impl)`

-This helper is used to define collectors that take in a single selector paths as input.
+This helper is used to define collectors that take in a single selector path as input.
 That path may require late-bound params, so this helper will create a parameterized selector if that is the case.
 If no late-bound params are required, then the result is executable.

-Binds the passed in path to `name`.
+Binds the passed in path to `path-binding`.

 `collect-val-impl` must be of the form `(collect-val [this structure] body)`.
 It should return the value to be collected.